Category: Password Managers

 Zoho Vault

-KeePass fails first because sharing credentials requires manually sending encrypted database files instead of using built in permission controls.
+KeePass fails first because it requires manually sending encrypted database files before built-in permission-based sharing before sharing credentials.

 Verdict